 Enhancing Visibility

-The most essential function of a security vest is to assure excellent visibility.
-If your vest is stained or dirty, it dramatically reduces its effectiveness, placing your safety at a greater risk of injury.
+The most essential function of a security vest is to ensure excellent visibility.
+If your vest is stained or dirty, it dramatically reduces its effectiveness, increasing your risk of injury.

-According to an analysis conducted by the National Institute for Occupational Safety and Health (NIOSH), workers wearing high-visibility clothing saw a 47% reduction in workplace accidents compared to those who didn’t.
+According to an analysis by the National Institute for Occupational Safety and Health (NIOSH), workers wearing high-visibility clothing experienced a 47% reduction in workplace accidents compared with those who didn’t.

 Extending Durability

 While safety vests are designed to withstand the most challenging conditions, your role in maintaining them is crucial.
-Neglecting to clean them can damage the fabric faster.
-Long-term exposure to grime, dirt, and sweat could cause the fabric to become weaker and less reflective, making the vest less efficient over time.
+Neglecting to clean them can cause the fabric to deteriorate more quickly.
+Long-term exposure to grime, dirt, and sweat can weaken and reduce the vest’s reflectivity, making it less efficient over time.

 Promoting Hygiene